ecoACTIVE and Friends of the Earth teamed up to make our neighbourhood 10x greener.

 - Opened residents’ eyes to all the small spaces on streets that can be turned green.

 - Created a new energy in the community and been a catalyst for local environmental action.

 - Encouraged people to relate to their streets in a fresh way.

-In early 2019, the BBC filmed some of the 10x Greener work being done on Daubeney Road and some of the footage is included in an episode of ‘Cities: Nature’s New Wild’ broadcast on BBC which aired on the 13th January 2019 at 9pm.
+The 10x Greener project on Daubeney Road featured in an episode of the BBC programme ‘Cities: Nature’s New Wild’, which aired on the 13th January 2019.
 The programme revealed that 75% of children in the UK spend less time outdoors than prisoners.
-The 10 x Greener project succeeded in encouraging children, families to enjoy being outdoors and create new active communities focused on biodiversity and nature.
+The 10 x Greener project succeeded in encouraging children and families to enjoy being outdoors and create new active communities focused on biodiversity and nature.

 Residents can come together and work with experts to make real differences to the community.